Mediterranean Potato Salad

 - 2 green onions, thinly sliced for garnish

-- Add the salt to a pot of water and bring to a roiling boil; add potatoes, cover pot with a lid, and reduce heat to low.
+- Sprinkle 1 tablespoon kosher salt into a pot of water and bring to a roiling boil; add potatoes, cover pot with a lid, and reduce heat to low.
 Cook potatoes until tender, about 15 minutes; drain and rinse with cold water to cool.

-- Combine the remaining ingredients by stirring together the tomato, olive oil, green onion, lemon juice, parsley, garlic, and paprika in a bowl; add potatoes and stir to coat.
-Season salad with salt and pepper.
+- Combine tomato, olive oil, green onion, lemon juice, parsley, garlic, and paprika in a bowl; add potatoes and stir to coat.
+Season salad with 1/4 teaspoon salt and pepper.